Debkal/gaitassessor/README.md

 conda env create -f environment.yml conda activate gaitenv
 ```
+#### Running the project
+Make sure your file tree structure is arranged in the following format

+gaitassessor/
+    | data
+        |

+    | src
+    environment.yml

+'''
+cd
+'''

-The ml model is a hybrid model using a Convolutional Neural Network and Recurrent Neural Network
+This machine learning model is a hybrid model using a Convolutional Neural Network and Recurrent Neural Network
-in tandom to execute an assessment of the Gait state of any person.
-Returning a boolean.
+in tandom to execute an assessment of the gait state of any person.
+It will return a boolean for its overall assessment.
+True for a gait within normal deviation and False for a gait with irregular deviation.
+For both cases it will digress into key frames that lead to its assessment.
+It will respond with a description of the key frame and what could possibly indicate a break down in gait at these key frames.

 ##### This is a work in progress and licensed under Apache 2.0